|

 Uses an ultra-sonic beam to detect obstacles,

-avoidance is by random back-off and turn
+avoidance is by random back-off and turn behaviour.

 Built March 1992.